lovoski/Engine/README.md

 Take rendering as an example, each renderable mesh object shold have a `MeshRenderer` component storing the actual mesh data.
 The texture and other parameters are defined in the component `Material`.
 When we want to render the entity.
 We would call the `Update` function defined in `RenderSystem`, use the `EntityManager` singleton to retrieve all the components related to this entity.

 The advantage of ECS architecture is that, the component can be stored in a more compact (memory efficient) way.
 Special mechanics can also be designed to update components with specific types easily.

-The main implementation is defined in `src/ecs/base`.
-The system utilized static variable defined in header files to identify different types. **So functions like `HasComponent` and `GetComponent` can only be called in header files in case the static variables has multiple copies.**

 ## The rendering